-- 398 6.1.
-Use Cases for CMDs in PANs - 399
+6.1.
+Use Cases for CMDs in PANs

-400 This guidance considers three use cases where a CMD is used to form part of a PAN.
-Many 401 other use cases can be composed from combinations of these:
+This guidance considers three use cases where a CMD is used to form part of a PAN.
+Many other use cases can be composed from combinations of these:

-- CMD acts as a "dumb terminal".
+- 1. CMD acts as a "dumb terminal".
 It does nothing other than present data to the patient.
 The CMD does not act upon sensor input nor does it directly control medical operation.
 The CMD's disconnection from the PAN or failure to function properly is tolerable for some time, and functionality can be replaced with little or no patient risk using a replacement CMD or backup display built-in to some other component of the PAN.
 In this case, the CMD is not an essential component of the closed loop control system.
 Thus, loss of the CMD creates little or no risk to the patient. - 2.
 CMD acts as a "headless" network element, passing through or routing communications, (e.g. from sensors to actuators elsewhere in the PAN) or enabling transmission of data from the PAN to a secure cloud service and back.
 Medical software is not resident on the CMD, and the CMD's failure to function properly or disconnection from the PAN can be tolerated for some well-defined time, depending on the clinical environment.
-In case of such a failure, the medically relevant sensors and/or actuators in the PAN should failover to an alternate, possibly degraded, mode without incurring significant patient risk.
+In case of a PAN failure, the medically relevant sensors and/or actuators in the PAN should failover to an alternate, possibly degraded, mode without incurring significant patient risk.
 Such a mode may be invoked autonomously or require user intervention.
 In either case, the solution should make it clear to the patient that the solution is in a degraded configuration due to loss of the CMD.
-Full functionality can be regained with reestablishment of the CMD's operation within the PAN.
+Full functionality can be regained with re-establishment of the CMD's operation within the PAN.

-- 3. 421 CMD acts as a smart controller through one or more dedicated software applications.
-422 and the PAN's sensors and actuators are merely authenticated components, possibly 423 assembled through open procurement and communicating across standards-based 424 interfaces and protocols.
-This open system may consist of best of breed components 425 selected by the system designer to create a PAN.
+3. CMD acts as a smart controller through one or more dedicated software applications, and the PAN's sensors and actuators are merely authenticated components, possibly assembled through open procurement and communicating across standards-based interfaces and protocols.
+This open system may consist of best of breed components selected by the system designer to create a PAN.
 The CMD and its smart medical software applications are responsible for critical communications and algorithmic control.
-426 427 While failed connection to the cloud may be tolerable, failure of the CMD within the PAN 428 in this use case may be much more difficult to manage safely.
-In addition, malicious network-borne or malware-borne attacks add more risk to patient safety because the 429 software's medical operation as well as failure detection (e.g. alarms that may alert the 430 431 patient of a failure) may all be at risk of corruption and denial of service.
-Due to this 432 increased risk, developers should avoid relying on the CMD exclusively for safe 433 operation and consider employing redundant safety systems.
-434 - 435 Additional recommendations:
+While failed connection to the cloud may be tolerable, failure of the CMD within the PAN in this use case may be much more difficult to manage safely.
+In case of a PAN failure, the medically relevant sensors and/or actuators in the PAN should failover to an alternate, possibly degraded, mode without incurring significant patient risk.
+Safety measures such as limits or alarms should be made redundant across both the medically relevant components and the CMD, rather than relying on the CMD exclusively for safe operation.

+Additional recommendations:

-- 1. The developer should specify the amount of time necessary for the user to avoid, evade, and remediate any denial of service that can create an unacceptable risk to the user, and the PAN-based solution should remain safe for that specified time period even during denial of service condition. - 2.
-The medically-relevant nodes at each end of an interrupted communication pathway within a PAN should announce their degraded communication to the user and/or other connected nodesof the PAN such that the user is alerted to a need to take action to remediate a loss of service that poses a risk to patient safety.
+- 1. The developer should specify the amount of time necessary for the user to avoid, evade, and remediate any denial of service that can create an unacceptable risk to the user.
+The PAN-based solution should remain safe for the specified time period even during denial of service condition. - 2.
+The medically-relevant nodes at each end of an interrupted communication pathway within a PAN should announce their degraded communication to the user and/or other connected nodes of the PAN such that the user is alerted to a need to take action to remediate a loss of service that poses a risk to patient safety.
 Remediation may include (but is not limited to) replacing the interrupted communication pathway or seeking help from a service provider.